qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 The loops reinforce each other also in other ways: by shortening feedback loops in Working Together and doing frequent reflection, we set ourselves up also for discovering better ways of developing software and growing our technical excellence.

-(thinking of a fake chart where the area below the tech excellence improvement grows faster, sort of like a CFD for the three loops)

 # We need a whole systems approach